tugLatexTemplates/cv_simple_tex/README.md

 ```

 ## Draft Compilation
-In case you need a draft compilation shwing also all margins, enable the
+In case you need a draft compilation, which is highlighting all margins, enable the
 "draft" option of the "\documentclass" macro.

 ```